-Apart from direct employment of skilled and unskilled persons from the local villages in both mining and ferroalloy operations, the Company also creates employment opportunities in transportation (road transport) business.
+Apart from direct employment of skilled and unskilled persons from the local villages in both mining and ferroalloy operations, the Company also creates employment opportunities in logistic (road transport) operation.
 The Company encourages deployment of transport trucks and machineries owned by local villagers.
 In addition, small contracts for civil works, supply of water, services like material handling (loading/unloading), waste haulage, maintenance contracts etc., are largely offered to the local people depending upon their knowledge and ability.